 Continue sliding until you reach the target.
 Then lift the finger to type the letter.

-By giving the user a much larger hit area (the background) we increase the likelihood of the finger landing in the right place.
+By giving the user a much larger initial hit area (the background) we increase the likelihood of the finger landing in the right place.
 The larger area reduces the effect of intention tremors, and also may reduce the stress that accompanies finger placement.

 Note: The active hit rectangle of a key is actually smaller than the visual appearance of the key.
 This effectively makes the background larger, and makes it less likely that the user will accidentally touch a key they didn’t intend.
 We have implemented screen skins that don’t draw the key outlines; the goal is to decrease the urge to tap the keys directly, something which is hard and stressful for people with tremors.